Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: The Decay: The K2 of Weak Decays

 \subsection{LO Efforts}

-In 1987 two groups \cite{Bertolini:1986th,Deshpande:1987nr} calculated $\ord(\alpha_s)$ QCD corrections to the $B\to X_s\gamma$ rate finding a huge enhancement of this rate relative to the partonic result without QCD corrections.
-In 1987, when $m_t\le M_W$ was still considered, this enhancement was almost by an order of magnitude but with the increased value of $m_t$ in the 1990's also the partonic rate increased and the dominant additive QCD corrections, although still very important, amount in 2011 roughly to a factor of 2.5.
+In 1987, two groups \cite{Bertolini:1986th,Deshpande:1987nr} calculated $\ord(\alpha_s)$ QCD corrections to the $B\to X_s\gamma$ rate finding a huge enhancement of this rate relative to the partonic result without QCD corrections.
+In 1987, when $m_t\le M_W$ was still considered, this enhancement was almost by an order of magnitude.
+However, with the increased value of $m_t$ in the 1990s, also the partonic rate increased, and the dominant additive QCD corrections, although still very important, amount in 2023 roughly to a factor of 2.5.

-The additive QCD corrections in question originate in the mixing of the operator $Q_2$ with the magnetic photon penguin operator $Q_{7\gamma}$ that is directly responsible for the decay $b\to s\gamma$.
-The calculation of the relevant anomalous dimensions at LO is a two-loop affair and consequently it took some time before the correct result has been obtained.
-In 1988 Grinstein et al. \cite{Grinstein:1987vj} and the Canadian group \cite{Grigjanis:1988iq,Grigjanis:1989re} calculated the renormalization group improved QCD corrections at LO to $B\to X_s\gamma$ using the NDR and the DRED scheme, respectively.
+The additive QCD corrections in question originate in the mixing of the operator $Q_2$ with the dipole photon penguin operator $Q_{7\gamma}$ that is directly responsible for the decay $b\to s\gamma$.
+The calculation of the relevant anomalous dimensions at LO is a two-loop affair.
+Consequently, it took some time before the correct result was obtained.
+In 1988, the Harvard \cite{Grinstein:1987vj,Grinstein:1990tj} and the Toronto groups \cite{Grigjanis:1988iq,Grigjanis:1989re} calculated the renormalization group improved QCD corrections at LO to $B\to X_s\gamma$ using the NDR and the DRED schemes, respectively.
 The results disagreed with each other.
-This was clearly a surprise as the LO result for the Wilson coefficients cannot depend on the renormalization scheme.
+This was clearly a surprise, as the LO result for the Wilson coefficients cannot depend on the renormalization scheme.

-In 1990, Cella et al.~\cite{Cella:1990sh} confirmed the NDR result of Grinstein et al., and extended it to include the mixing of $Q_2$ with $Q_{8G}$.
-The fourth calculation was done by a rising Polish star, Mikolaj Misiak \cite{Misiak:dj,Misiak:bc}, who in a solo climb evaluated LO QCD corrections to $B\to X_s\gamma$ decay and NLO corrections to $B\to X_sl^+l^-$ decay.
+In 1990, the Pisa group \cite{Cella:1990sh} confirmed the NDR result of Grinstein et al.\cite{Grinstein:1987vj}, and extended it to include the mixing of $Q_2$ with $Q_{8G}$.
+The fourth calculation was done by Mikolaj Misiak \cite{Misiak:1991dj,Misiak:1992bc}, who in a solo climb evaluated LO QCD corrections to $B\to X_s\gamma$ decay and NLO corrections to $B\to X_sl^+l^-$ decay.
 I will discuss the last calculation in the next section.
-In these papers Mikolaj found the fourth LO result for the decay in question and explained why the previous NDR calculations were incomplete.
-The fifth calculation was done by Adel and Yao \cite{Adel:1992hh} who ignored the evanescent operator contributions~\cite{Misiak:bc}, and for this sole reason failed to reach the correct final result.
-Other papers of this period contributing to this discussion and formulating effective Hamiltonian for $b\to s\gamma$ transitions are \cite{Cho:1991cj,Grigjanis:1992ch}.
+In these papers Mikolaj found the fourth LO result for the decay in question, and explained why the previous NDR calculations were incomplete.
+The fifth calculation was done by Adel and Yao \cite{Adel:1992hh} who ignored the evanescent operator contributions~\cite{Misiak:1992bc}, and for this sole reason failed to reach the correct final result.
+Other papers of this period contributing to this discussion and formulating the effective Hamiltonian for $b\to s\gamma$ transitions are \cite{Cho:1991cj,Grigjanis:1992ch}.